sinaschack/Patient-Review-Analysis-NLP-LLM/README.md

 2. Set runtime to **GPU**:
    *Runtime → Change runtime type → GPU*

-3. Continue with Notebook 1 guide, see above, starting at Step 2.
+3. Continue with the Notebook 1 guide from Step 2 to 5.

 ---